matomo-org/developer-documentation/docs/4.x/archiving.md

 completes, we remove the entry.

 <div markdown="1" class="alert alert-info">

 It should be noted that for pre-archiving, archive invalidating is the primary mechanism by which archiving is initiated.
 In the `core:archive` command, we invalidate archives we know have had new visits (including periods for today and yesterday).
-Then we go through each entry in `archive_invalidations` processing them until the table is empty.
+Then we go through each entry in the `archive_invalidations` table processing them until the table is empty.

 The `archive_invalidations` table is very much like a queue, except unlike a LIFO queue, there is a specific order to how archives are handled.
 For example, we want to archive days before weeks and weeks before months, etc. And we also want to process the normal archives before handling segment archives to avoid any errors in the report data.

+We also only archive data for one site at a time.
+To archive different sites in parallel, multiple `core:archive` processes are required.

 </div>

 ### For plugins: archiving data in the past